 To stream media files using CloudFront, you provide two types of files to your end users:

 A media player, for example, JW Player, Flowplayer, or Adobe Flash

 End users view your media files using the media player that you provide for them; they do not use the media player (if any) that is already installed on their computer or other device.

 When an end user streams your media file, the media player begins to play the content of the file while the file is still being downloaded from CloudFront.
 The media file is not stored locally on the end user's system.

-To use CloudFront to serve both the media player and the media files, you need two types of distributions: a download distribution for the media player, and a streaming distribution for the media files.
-Download distributions serve files over HTTP, while streaming distributions stream media files over RTMP (or a variant of RTMP).
+To use CloudFront to serve both the media player and the media files, you need two types of distributions: a web distribution for the media player, and an RTMP distribution for the media files.
+Web distributions serve files over HTTP, while RTMP distributions stream media files over RTMP (or a variant of RTMP).

 The following example assumes that your media files and your media player are stored in different buckets in Amazon S3, but that isn't required—you can store media files and your media player in the same Amazon S3 bucket.
 You can also make the media player available to end users in other ways, for example, using CloudFront and a custom origin.
 However, the media files must use an Amazon S3 bucket as the origin.

 In the following diagram, your site serves a cached copy of the media player to each end user through the

 d1234.cloudfront.net domain.
 The media player then accesses cached copies of your media files through the